spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/MorningRoutine.md

 ### Final Preparations

 - Once the captain has confirmed that the boat is ready and safe for docking, the crew member releases the mooring and prepares the lines for the boat's arrival at the dock.
+On Shark Bait and Fin & Tonic, that includes putting the bow line on the cleat.
+- If docking side by side, install a smaller fender at mid ship.

 This process ensures that each boat is prepared with efficiency and safety in mind, ready for a day of diving adventures.